 Now, sadly, a thing of the past

-CBIs were employed mainly by county councils and it was their job to teach beekeeping, not only to beekeepers, but everyone, including adults and children.
+CBIs were employed mainly by County Councils and it was their job to teach beekeeping, not only to beekeepers, but everyone, including adults and children.
 They were usually based at the county agricultural/horticultural school or college, some with quite extensive apiaries for teaching purposes.
-This usually worked well as all the facilities such as classrooms were nearby.
+This usually worked well, as all the facilities such as classrooms were nearby.

-I don't know the origin of the post, but they shouldn't be confused with references in old books and publications to "County Experts" or "Experts", who I understand were simply the "better" beekeepers in BKAs, although in reality they were probably people of private means who could afford the time to visit beekeepers and advise them, probably on an unpaid basis.
+I don't know the origin of the post, but they shouldn't be confused with references in old books and publications to "County Experts" or "Experts", who I understand were simply the "better" beekeepers in BKAs, although in reality they were probably people of private means who could afford the time to visit beekeepers and advise them, possibly on an unpaid basis.
 I have recently been lent a copy of Volume X1X of "The Beekeepers Record" of 1901/1902.
 This is a hefty book amounting to around 400 pages that is a compilation of the 24 monthly journals of those two years.
 "Experts" are mentioned in many places, but CBIs not at all, suggesting the positions were created some time after that.

 It is my guess the post of CBI was created some time between WW1 and WW2, probably closer to the former and may have been before, although not as early as 1902.
 Someone will find out the real circumstances, but until then, let me apply a bit of "Patterson's Logic".

 I don't know how many counties had a CBI, but I have certainly seen reference to 40, probably several more.
-It seems strange to me that 40 odd counties should decide within a fairly short time that they need organised beekeeping tuition in their county, especially when the county BKAs were providing their own "Experts", so perhaps the initiative or directive was from central government.
+It seems strange to me that 40 odd counties should decide within a fairly short time that they need organised beekeeping tuition in their county, especially when some county BKAs were providing their own "Experts", so perhaps the initiative or directive was from central government.
 My guess would be some sort of national crisis may have triggered it off, perhaps WW1 or the "Isle of Wight" epidemic.
 At one time there was a strong view that counties had a statutory obligation to provide beekeeping education, although I have never been able to find any proof.
 Perhaps there was and may still be, but it is being ignored.
 It seems logical to me that CBIs may have been a natural progression from the "Experts".

 In my early years of beekeeping the craft was in serious decline.
-Those who had started beekeeping during WW2 had largely disappeared and there was plenty of secondhand kit.
+Those who had started beekeeping during WW2 had largely disappeared and there was plenty of second-hand kit.
 I remember CBIs doing good work visiting individual beekeepers and BKAs, arranging field days and conferences, giving talks to non-beekeeping organisations like WIs, young farmers clubs, horticultural societies, etc. One very important service was disease diagnosis.
-Many set up observation hives in schools and either maintained them on a regular basis or got the teachers or volunteers to keep an eye on them.
+Many set up observation hives in schools and either maintained them on a regular basis or trained teachers or volunteers to keep an eye on them.

-More research is needed on this and it needs a better historian than me to do it.
+More research is needed on this topic and it needs a better historian than me to do it.
 Perhaps county councils do have an obligation to provide beekeeping education.
 If you have any information on CBIs please Email me.